 8. Conclusion

-This document defines IP address space for private internets that can be used by any organization without registration with IANA or an Internet registry.
+This document defines IP address space for private internets that can be used by any organization without registering with IANA or an Internet registry.
 The three defined address blocks are:

 - 10.0.0.0 - 10.255.255.255 (10/8 prefix)